-You’ve got to love books that are true to their titles.
+You’ve got to appreciate books that are true to their titles.

 Robin and Dominguez really do want you to change your relationship with money and gain financial independence—and their advice shows it.
 So much of this book is about mindsets that hold us back, particularly those around frugality and “keeping up with the Joneses.”

-Another thing we love about this book is its focus on habits and its shameless promotion of something very unsexy these days—living within your means.
+This book also focuses on habits and living within your means.
 It’s an antidote to the seemingly constant push for more, more, more.
 The authors push back with smarter, smarter, smarter when it comes to aligning your spending with your actual lifestyle.

-With such a strong focus on making money moves that bring you ultimate happiness, this one is hard not to love.
+With such a strong focus on making money moves that bring you ultimate happiness, this one is hard to ignore.